-From the outside, the KitchenAid Precision Press looks like any other French Press Pot, but hidden under its stainless steel shell is a built in coffee scale to precisely measure both hot water and ground coffee and a timer which will count down exact brew times.
+From the outside, the KitchenAid Precision Press has the appearance just like any other French Press Pot, but hidden under its stainless steel shell is a built-in coffee scale to precisely measure both hot water and ground coffee and a timer which will display exact brew times.
 Does the Precision Press sound like the answer to your French coffee brewing prayers?
 Keep on reading this review to find out why this gadget might be a must have for any coffee lover.

 KitchenAid Precision Press Standout Features

 The KitchenAid Precision Press resembles any other stainless steel press pot.
-The walls on the Precision are double-lined to help insulate the jug, very much like the famous Frieling (see our review here) while the insulating is beneficial at retaining heat it can not compete with a full-fledged vacuum sealed flask but it holds the heat in longer than any glass french press.
+The walls on the Precision are double-lined to help insulate the jug, very much like the famous Frieling (see my Frieling French Press review) while the insulating is beneficial at retaining heat it cannot compete with a full-fledged vacuum sealed flask but it holds the heat in longer than any glass french press.

 If you’ve used a regular French Press before you’re probably already accustomed to how it functions, so the components of the Precision Press will look familiar.
 You have a lid, which holds a plunger; by pressing down on the plunger, you’ll push the coarse coffee grounds to the bottom of the jug, separating the grounds from the water leaving you will a clean, rich and bold coffee.